 This section highlights the requirements for an employee leasing company to become licensed in Vermont.
-A complete copy of the statute, rules and forms pertaining to employee leasing can be obtained on our website or by writing to our Administrative Office, Attn: Employee Leasing.
+A complete copy of the statute, rules, and forms pertaining to employee leasing can be obtained on our website or by writing to our Central Office, Attn: Employee Leasing.

-The employee leasing law requires leasing companies to provide the following:
+The employee leasing law requires leasing companies to provide the Department with the following:

-- 1. register with the Vermont Department of Labor; - 2. provide a list of all controlling persons of the applicant, their biographical information, and an affidavit from each attesting to his or her good moral character and management competence; - 3. provide documentation that the applicant maintains a place of business in this state, or has designated an agent of service, domiciled in the state, if there are to be no more than 50 leased employees working in the state, and the applicant is licensed, if required, in the applicant's state of domicile. - 4. certify that the applicant does not conduct a temporary help business through the same entity as the employee leasing business; - 5. an agreement to maintain separate records for each client company and file reports as required by this rule and law for each of its client companies. - 6. an agreement to pay unemployment insurance contributions and workers' compensation premiums based on the experience rating of each client company, provided that, for workers' compensation premiums, the client company has sufficient workers' compensation premium volume to be experience rated, otherwise workers' compensation premiums shall be at a rate approved for an employer that cannot be experience rated, and provided that, for unemployment insurance contributions, the client company has sufficient experience to be experience rated, otherwise contributions shall be paid at the applicable new employer rate. - 7. an acknowledgment of the applicant's joint and several liability with each client company for protections required by or damages due under laws designed to protect the health, safety or welfare of an individual lease to a client company; - 8. evidence of financial responsibility in accordance with this rule; - 9. an agreement that the Commissioner of Labor may liquidate any securities or bond provided pursuant to this rule, upon default by the applicant in payment of wages, benefits, workers'compensation premiums, or awards unemployment insurance contributions, in order to use the funds to pay the same.
+- 1. Registration with the Vermont Department of Labor; - 2.
+A list of all controlling persons of the applicant, their biographical information, and an affidavit from each attesting to his or her good moral character and management competence; - 3.
+Documentation that the applicant maintains a place of business in this State or has designated an agent of service, domiciled in the State, if there are to be no more than 50 leased employees working in the State and the applicant is licensed, if required, in the applicant's state of domicile; - 4.
+Certification that the applicant does not conduct a temporary help business through the same entity as the employee leasing business; - 5.
+An agreement to maintain Vermont records for each client company and file reports as required by this Vermont rule and Vermont law for each of its client companies; - 6.
+An agreement to pay unemployment insurance contributions and workers' compensation premiums based on the experience rating of each client company, provided that, for workers' compensation premiums, the client company has sufficient workers' compensation premium volume to be experience rated, otherwise workers' compensation premiums shall be at a rate approved for an employer that cannot be experience rated, and, provided that, for unemployment insurance contributions, the client company has sufficient experience to be experience rated, otherwise contributions shall be paid at the applicable new employer rate; - 7.
+An acknowledgment of the applicant's joint and several liability with each client company for protections required by or damages due under laws designed to protect the health, safety, or welfare of an individual lease to a client company; - 8.
+Evidence of financial responsibility in accordance with this rule; and - 9.
+An agreement that the Commissioner of Labor may liquidate any securities or bond provided pursuant to this rule upon default by the applicant in payment of wages, benefits, workers' compensation premiums, or unemployment insurance contributions in order to use the funds to pay the same.